DDT (professional wrestling): Springboard DDT

 The wrestler bounces off the middle rope or elevates themself on the top rope, performing a springboard and then hits any variation of the DDT on their opponent.
 The wrestler also spins around if they're doing the springboard DDT by bouncing off the middle rope.
 One of its users was Sabu, who used a tornado DDT by performing a springboard off the middle rope as his finisher.

 Suplex DDT

 In this variant, an opponent lifts up their opponent as if they were going to perform a vertical suplex, but then drops their opponent face first to the mat.
 Sylvain Grenier uses this move as a finisher, dubbed 3 Seconds of Fame.

 Swinging DDT

 This move sees a wrestler grab their opponent around their neck and lean them backwards.
 The wrestler then applies a front facelock and swings their opponent around, slamming them head first into the mat.
+Used by SANADA as the Deadfall and Alexa Bliss as the Abigail DDT.